 How to Reach Hauz Khas Fort

-- Metro – Hauz Khas metro is the closest station to the fort located at approximately 2 km.
+- Metro – Hauz Khas metro is the closest station to the fort at about 2 km.
 From Hauz Khas metro, an autorickshaw is the best way to reach the fort.
 One can opt for an auto rickshaw and they charge no more than 50 INR but can bargain till as low as 30 INR.

-- Uber/ Ola – Hauz Khas is located in the posh areas of the south Delhi.
+- Uber/ Ola – Hauz Khas is in the posh areas of the south Delhi.
 So if you’re staying there, you can opt for a cab.
 But the area is usually jam-packed during peak office hours.
 So, avoid cabs in peak hours.

 - Rented/Personal Car – The drive to the Hauz Khas fort is another easy way for the commute.
 There’s a parking facility available just outside the village’s entry.